 The moment I decided to love my future self how I would love some I deeply cared about, everything changed.

-I could finally plan my days from the place of love and respect.
+I could finally plan my days from a place of love and respect.
 I could finally stick to my schedule.
 I could finally gain my own trust.

 How do you create a schedule?